jordanconnelly/Network-File-Shares-and-Permissions/README.md

 <h1>Active Directory Network File Sharing and Permissions</h1>
 This tutorial briefly details how to assign specific file permissions to network folders.
 <p>
-File Shares is the ability to share files or directories over a network, allowing multiple users or groups to access them with varying degrees of abilities (read-only, read & write, no access).
+File Shares refers to the ability to share files or directories over a network, allowing multiple users or groups to access them with varying degrees of abilities (read-only, read & write, no access).
 <br />